 Then, out of nowhere, Haack threw a shovel pass to kicker Jason Sanders in the end zone for a wide open touchdown.

 This wasn’t your ordinary fake field goal.
 This was trickery and a touchdown pass no Eagles defenders saw coming.
-It was executed to perfection, too, and it’s easily the best trick play of the NFL season so far.
+It was executed to perfection, too, and it’s easily the best trick play of the 2019 NFL season.

 Sanders isn’t the first kicker to score a touchdown in NFL history, but it’s very rare to see a kicker on the receiving end of the fourth down play.

-Not only were the Eagles likely kicked out of the NFC East race with the Dallas Cowboys, they also lost in humiliating fashion.
-If Carson Wentz losing to Ryan Fitzpatrick wasn’t bad enough, this trick play definitely got the blood boiling for Eagles fans everywhere.
+Luckily for the Eagles, the humiliating loss had no barring on their playoff chances.
+They won the NFC East race with the Dallas Cowboys and lost to the Seattle Seahawks in the Wild Card Round.
+Still, as if Carson Wentz losing to Ryan Fitzpatrick wasn’t bad enough, this trick play definitely got the blood boiling for Eagles fans everywhere.